wasp-os/wasp-os/docs/appguide.rst

    for us to do!
 4. The use of :py:meth:`~.TemplateApp._draw` is optional.
-We could just do the work in :py:meth:`~.TemplateApp.foreground` but this application follows a common WASP idiom that is normally used to pattern to distinguish a full refresh of the screen from an fast update (a redraw).
+We could just do the work in :py:meth:`~.TemplateApp.foreground` but this application follows a common wasp-os idiom that is normally used to pattern to distinguish a full refresh of the screen from an fast update (a redraw).

 Application life-cycle
 ----------------------

-Applications in WASP are triggered by and do all their processing from calls their entry points.
+Applications in wasp-os are triggered by and do all their processing from calls their entry points.
 The entry points can be coarsely categorized event notifications, timer callbacks (the application tick) and system notifications.